nubenetes/awesome-kubernetes/docs/kubernetes.md

     - The difference between Ingress & Ingress controllers
 - [whyk8s.substack.com: Why Services?](https://whyk8s.substack.com/p/why-services) Could Kubernetes have been built with only Pods and Deployments?
 What do load balancers and DNS have to do with it?
 - [medium.com/@ankitrai_13207: Kubernetes: Deployment & Service](https://medium.com/@ankitrai_13207/kubernetes-deployment-service-6f32b7e63f16)
+- [betterprogramming.pub: An Overview to Kubernetes Services](https://betterprogramming.pub/kubernetes-service-types-3c4a3088a5c) Know the different types of Kubernetes Services and Ingress controllers

 ### Kubernetes Deployment Strategies